 - Be soaked by the friendly atmosphere of Jardin and Jerico.

-Where to learn Spanish in Medellin (+)
+Where to learn Spanish (+)

 Medellin is also one of the best cities to visit in Colombia to learn Spanish.
 The Paisas don’t have a strong accent, and they love speaking with everyone.
 Check out: